Tloxipeuhca/node-flickr-sync/README.md

   * photos.isPublic: boolean to set the photo permission to public ;
   * photos.isFriend: boolean to set the photo permission to friend ;
   * photos.isFamily: boolean to set the photo permission to family ;
+  * photos.parallelUpdateInfos: number of photos who are parallely updated ;
   * photos.parallelUpdatePerms: number of photos who are parallely updated ;
-  * photos.parallelUpdateTags: number of photos who are parallely updated ;
   * photos.parallelUploadDirectories: number of directories who are parallely uploaded ;
   * photos.parallelUploadPhotos: number of photos who are parallely uploaded (from the same directory) ;
   * photos.excluded.after: string to exclude all directories who the directory name is after this param (alphabetically) ;